Les Boulter (footballer): Brentford

 Boulter moved to London First Division rivals Brentford in February 1939, for a £5,000 fee.
 Signing on the same day as forward Tommy Cheetham, the pair made their debuts in a 4–2 defeat to Aston Villa on 7 February.
 He scored his first goal for the club in a 1–1 draw with Bolton Wanderers just over a month later.
 Boulter and Cheetham's signings boosted the struggling Bees into mid-table, but a late slump saw the club narrowly avoid relegation.
 Boulter made just one appearance in the 1939–40 season (before competitive football was suspended due to the outbreak of the Second World War), which came in a 5–1 Football League Jubilee Fund defeat to Chelsea on 19 August 1939.

 Boulter was held on a retainer throughout the war by Brentford and was transfer-listed at the end of the 1946–47 season, due to concerns over his weight and lack of speed upon his return from Army service.
 He re-signed in May 1946 and departed the club in 1947, without having made any further competitive appearances.
 Boulter made 17 competitive appearances and scored one goal during his time at Griffin Park.

 Wartime guest appearances

-Boulter appeared as a guest for Manchester City and Blackpool during the Second World War.
+Boulter appeared as a guest for Manchester City, Blackpool and Fulham during the Second World War.

 Yeovil Town

-Boulter dropped into non-league football to sign for Southern League club Yeovil Town in 1947.
+Boulter dropped into non-League football to sign for Southern League club Yeovil Town in 1947.
 He scored five goals during the 1947–48 season and helped the Glovers to an eighth-place finish.